WSYM-TV: Outsourcing of news to WILX-TV

 Beginning August 30, 2004, the production of WSYM-TV's 5:30 and 10 p.m. newscasts was outsourced to WILX-TV, though the news on channel 47 retained a partially separate anchor team for news and weather and came from a different set.
 WSYM's 23 newsroom employees lost their jobs, though 10 positions were created at WILX-TV to handle the enlarged operation.
 These remained the only local newscasts on WSYM-TV until 2015, when a two-hour extension of WILX-TV's morning newscast began airing from 7 to 9 a.m.; this replaced a television simulcast of Michigan's Big Show, a talk radio program hosted by Michael Patrick Shiels.
 WILX-TV debuted its own 5:30 p.m. newscast in 2018.

 In 2014, WSYM began operating MyNetworkTV outlet WHTV through a local marketing agreement, replacing WLNS-TV as the service partner.
 WHTV left the air in 2017, with much of its programming moving to a subchannel of WSYM.

-Scripps ownership and second in-house local news department
+Scripps ownership, second in-house local news department, and trade to Gray

 On April 1, 2015, the E. W. Scripps Company completed the simultaneous acquisition of Journal Communications, retaining the television properties while spinning off both firms' newspaper holdings.
 Scripps announced on October 8, 2020, that WSYM would reinstate its news department on January 1, 2021, ending its news share agreement with WILX.
 The new news department, structured around a neighborhood reporting model, had an initial staff of 15 reporters, editors, and producers.

 On July 7, 2025, it was announced that, in an exchange of several stations between Scripps and Gray Media, WSYM would be traded to Gray, forming a duopoly with WILX.
-The swap requires deregulatory action at the FCC because existing rules would not permit the common ownership of WILX and WSYM without a waiver.
+The swap required deregulatory action at the FCC because existing rules would not permit the common ownership of WILX and WSYM without a waiver.
+The FCC approved the multi-market exchange on April 28, 2026, and the deal closed on May 15, at which time operations were unified at WILX under WILX's general manager.